lkodinsson/MARS/Fantasy/Spellcasting.md

 **Resist:** Willpower

 You can manipulate any object or creature as you could manually with your hands, but from a distance.
 This includes moving objects, opening doors, and even moving and making attacks with melee weapons from a distance (subject to all normal attack rules).
 If you attempt anything that would require the use of your strength, such as attack damage, or an athletics check, use your spellcasting stat instead of your strength.
 Any objects moved can only move a total of 6m at once, unless they are thrown (and released from your telekinesis).
 Concentrating on this spell allows you to manipulate an object continuously.

+## Water Breathing

+**Specializations:** Enchantment, Transmutation
+**Difficulty:** 10 (Hard)

+**Mana Cost:** 2
+**Action Speed:** Standard

+**Range:** 10m
+**Target:** One or more creatures or objects
+**Duration:** 30 minutes (concentration)
+**Resist:** Willpower

+Allows the targets to breath underwater the same as they breath air above water, by providing them with magical gills.
+This does not prevent them from breathing air.
+This spell's mana cost and difficulty increase by 1 for each additional creature that you target.

+## Water Jet

+**Specializations:** Conjuration
+**Difficulty:** 7 (Moderate)

+**Mana Cost:** 1
+**Action Speed:** Swift

+**Range:** 3m
+**Target:** One creature, object, or point
+**Resist:** Evasion or Fortitude

+Soaks a target in water and optionally knocks the target back a distance up to 3m, by generating a stream of water from your body.
+Can be used from a source of water instead of your body thus allowing you to project a stream with twice the range and knockback, but costs 1 more mana and with 2 higher difficulty.
+This spell can also be used to stop objects or creatures from burning by soaking them in water.
+When used on grease or oil, however, it will instead increase the radius by 1m and not stop any burning.